pgaskin/lithiumpatch/README.md

 2. Install Go 1.21 or newer.
 3. Install zipalign (part of the Android build tools).
 4. Optionally run `go run github.com/pgaskin/edgedict/cmd/edgedict-fetch --output dict/edgedict` to download additional dictionaries.
 5. Run `go generate ./app` from the root of the repository to download the APK.
-If this does not work, you cann manually download the Lithium 0.24.5 APK from [here](https://www.apkmirror.com/apk/faultexception/lithium-epub-reader/lithium-epub-reader-0-24-5-release/lithium-epub-reader-0-24-5-android-apk-download/) or extract it from your device.
+If this does not work, you can manually download the Lithium 0.24.5 APK from [here](https://www.apkmirror.com/apk/faultexception/lithium-epub-reader/lithium-epub-reader-0-24-5-release/lithium-epub-reader-0-24-5-android-apk-download/) or extract it from your device.
-6. Run `go run . /path/to/Lithium_0.24.5.apk` from the root of the repository.
+6. Run `go run . app/Lithium_0.24.5.apk` from the root of the repository.
 Use `--help` to see additional options including using a custom keystore, setting the tool paths, and adding fonts from an external directory.
 7. If you haven't already done so, create a new Google APIs project with access to the Drive API for the signing key's signature to enable sync.

 ```
 usage: lithiumpatch [options] APK_PATH

 options:
-  -k, --keystore string              Path to keystore for signing (will be created if does not exist) (default "keys/default.jks")
+  -k, --keystore string              Path to keystore for signing (will be created if does not exist) (default "keystore.jks")
       --keystore-alias string        Keystore alias (default "default")
       --keystore-passphrase string   Keystore passphrase (default "default")
   -o, --output string                Output APK path (default: {basename}.patched.resigned.apk)